yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters/create-single-region.md

 Set the following options:

 - **Cluster Name**: Enter a name for the cluster.
 - **Provider**: Choose a cloud provider - AWS or GCP.
-If you want to use Azure, contact {{%support-cloud%}}.
+If you want to use Azure, contact {{% support-cloud %}}.
 - **[Database Version](../../../cloud-faq/#what-version-of-yugabytedb-does-my-cluster-run-on)**: By default, clusters are deployed using a stable release.
 If you want to use a preview release for a Dedicated cluster, click **Optional Settings** and choose a release.
-Before deploying a production cluster using a preview release, contact {{%support-cloud%}}.
+Before deploying a production cluster using a preview release, contact {{% support-cloud %}}.
 If you have arranged a custom build with Yugabyte, it will also be listed here.

 ### Cluster Setup